Bruce Highway

 The Bruce Highway is a major highway in Queensland, Australia.
 Commencing in the state capital, Brisbane, it passes through areas close to the eastern coast on its way to Cairns in Far North Queensland.
 The route is part of the Australian National Highway and also part of Highway 1, the longest highway route in Australia.
 Its length is approximately 1679 km; it is entirely sealed with bitumen.
 The highway is named after a popular former Queensland and federal politician, Harry Bruce.
 Bruce was the state Minister for Works in the mid-1930s when the highway was named after him.
 The highway once passed through Brisbane, but was truncated at Bald Hills when the Gateway Motorway became National Highway 1 upon its opening in December 1986.

-It was previously known as the Great North Coast Road, being renamed as the Bruce Highway in 1934 after the state's Minister for Public Works, Henry Bruce.
+It was previously known as the Great North Coast Road, being renamed as the Bruce Highway in 1934 after the state's Minister for Public Works, Harry Bruce.

 The highway is the biggest traffic carrier in Queensland.
 It initially joined all the major coastal centres; however, a number of bypasses, particularly in the south, have diverted traffic around these cities to expedite traffic flow and ease urban congestion.
 As a result, the highway is constantly being shortened.
 The road is a dual carriageway from Brisbane to Curra, north of Gympie, many of these upgrades being completed in the 1980s (Glass House Mountains, Tanawha, Maryborough) and 1990s (Nambour, Yandina, and Cooroy).

 The highway commences just south of the bridge over the Pine River at the Gateway Motorway interchange, 21 km north of the Brisbane central business district.
 The highway has changed its route numbering from National Highway 1 to the M1 (motorway road) or A1 (single carriageway, generally with overtaking lanes).